 Due to its popularity you can enjoy the original Boston Cream Pie in just about any part of the hotel.
 You can buy it in the gift shop to take back to your hotel (if you’re not staying at the Omni Parker House).
 If you’re not in the area, you can even have it shipped to your house.

-I’ll be honest, Amrhein’s was a bit of a disappointment.
+I’ll be honest, Amrhein’s, while being one of the oldest bars in Boston, was a bit of a disappointment.
 I went in looking for their claims to fame and one was practically impossible to find.

 After parking in the much-coveted off-street parking in South Boston, you round the corner of the building and approach Amrhein’s where you are welcomed by two different storefronts: the new, swanky entrance to “A Bar” and the original Amrhein’s entrance.
 They look like two separate entrances, but you actually always use the A Bar entrance.